Updated on February 7, 2023

 Four-Leaf Clover Wall Art.
 Create this clover home decor in minutes for St. Patrick’s Day.
 This pretty green lucky clover is easy to create!

-This four leaf clover wall art I created only takes a few minutes to create.
+This four-leaf clover wall art I made only takes a few minutes to create.
 It is a quick craft that looks great on display with your home decor for St. Patrick’s Day.

-How to Make Four Leaf Clover Wall Art
+How to Make Four Leaf Clover Wall DECOR

 Start by choosing your papers – you will need three different shades of green.
 I choose a light green paper with metallic dots on it for the background, a dark green circle textured cardstock, and a light green textured cardstock.